hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/using-playground-locally.md

 ## What's next?

-* Take a tutorial on using Playground, and try [running a car auction with the Playground](../tutorials/playground-guide.html).
+* Take a tutorial on using Playground, and try [our Playground tutorial](../tutorials/playground-guide.html).